Brayantcw/brayantcw/README.md

 ## Experience

 ### **Platform Infrastructure Engineer (L6)** @ Roche · Aug 2024 – Present

-- Own the global CaaS platform end to end — EKS with GPU node pools, on-prem RKE2, 100+ enterprise apps across regions — from Terraform and ArgoCD through on-call
+Own the global CaaS platform end to end — EKS with GPU node pools, on-prem RKE2, 100+ enterprise apps across regions — from Terraform and ArgoCD through on-call.

+Own cloud development for the product: any AWS service or integration the platform needs, from design and implementation through production operation.

-- Serve ML inference at scale with Triton and Ray Serve for data science and research teams
+Serve ML inference at scale with Triton and Ray Serve for data science and research teams.

-- Tune Karpenter across GPU-backed NodePools for consolidation, disruption budgets, and workload density
+Tune Karpenter across GPU-backed NodePools for consolidation, disruption budgets, and workload density.

-- Built the observability stack on Prometheus, Grafana, and Sysdig with SLO dashboards and alerting — **cut MTTR ~40%**
+Built the observability stack on Prometheus, Grafana, and Sysdig with SLO dashboards and alerting — **cut MTTR ~40%**.

-- Own platform security under pharma regulatory (GxP) constraints: Vault, Cilium, runtime hardening, SAST/SCA in CI
+Own platform security under pharma regulatory (GxP) constraints: Vault, Cilium, runtime hardening, SAST/SCA in CI.

 ### **Cloud Infrastructure Architect** @ Amazon Web Services · Nov 2021 – Jul 2024

-- Led cross-functional teams shipping enterprise microservice platforms spanning hundreds of services on EKS, Lambda, and Docker — design through production handover
+Architected end-to-end solutions for enterprise customers — from discovery and design through production handover.

+Led enterprise cloud migrations and cloud-native builds: data lakes and analytics platforms, microservice architectures, and application modernization.

-- Designed cloud architectures end to end: network topology, storage, compute sizing, security controls, mapped to each customer's workload profile and regulatory constraints
+Designed the full stack per engagement: network topology, storage, compute sizing, and security controls, mapped to each customer's workload profile and regulatory constraints.

-- Built CI/CD for greenfield and legacy applications, **cutting client time-to-market by 70%+**
+Built CI/CD for greenfield and legacy applications, **cutting client time-to-market by 70%+**.

-- Senior technical advisor on escalations — architecture reviews and production troubleshooting across distributed systems, networking, and cost
+Senior technical advisor on escalations — architecture reviews and production troubleshooting across distributed systems, networking, and cost.

 ### **Business Manager, Cloud** @ TD Synnex · Feb 2021 – Nov 2021

-- Ran technical pre-sales and portfolio strategy for 100+ startups and SMEs on AWS and Azure — **grew pipeline $1M+**
+Ran technical pre-sales and portfolio strategy for 100+ startups and SMEs on AWS and Azure — **grew pipeline $1M+**.

-- Built a partner enablement program that certified **30+ partners**
+Built a partner enablement program that certified **30+ partners**.

 ##  Certifications